 My trusted sewing machine was normally found on my dining room table where I produced many garments, now known as up-cycled vintage clothing.
 Each item was a creative fusion of old and new.
 Vintage pillowcases were transformed into women’s blouses and skirts.
 Vintage lace was appliquéd to denim jean jackets.
 Velvet boots were adorned with colourful ethnic embroidery.
-My friends started to request clothing items and I started a small cottage business employing the seniors from the Latino Seniors Centre.
+My friends started to request clothing items so I started a small cottage business employing the seniors from the Latino Seniors Centre.
 I called the business “Memorabilia.”
 It was a happy and creative time for me for several years.

-My home-based business came to an abrupt end when, high, bloodied, drug-dealing neighbours came after me with knives.
+My home-based business came to an abrupt end when 4 bloodied, drug-dealing neighbours came after me with knives.
 Apparently they were fighting with each other until they saw me and came in pursuit.
 The adrenalin kicked in and I grabbed my young son and literally ran for our lives.
-The 4 druggies were charged but remanded on bail.
+The 4 druggies were arrested but remanded on bail.
 It was unsafe for us to live close to them while they awaited a trial so my friends packed me up and moved me out of my home the very next day.

 I searched high and low until I finally found a role-model online, a Canadian woman creating up cycled items in British Columbia.

 So last week, my sewing machine, craft and upholstery tools enjoyed another coming out party.
-My plan is to photograph my hand-made up-cycled creations during the summer and feature them on my social media pages.
+My plan is to photograph my hand-made up-cycled creations during the summer month (2019) and feature them on my social media pages.